It’s amazing to see so many pet sitters beginning to understand the value of writing plenty of content on their websites.

 A) Best Dog Parks in Cleveland To Take Your Dog

-B) 6 Friendly Dog Parks in Cleveland Where Rover Can Play, Run, Socialize, and Exercise
+B) 6 Friendly Dog Parks in Cleveland Where Spot Can Play, Socialize, and Exercise

 They both contain the key phrase ‘dog parks in Cleveland’ but isn’t choice B more interesting to see in the search results?